vocol/mobivoc/README.md

 ![Class diagram](diagrams/mobivoc.png "Mobivoc class diagram")

-Further diagrams can be found in the diagrams folder.
+Further diagrams can be found in the [diagrams folder](diagrams).

 ## Example data

-An example dataset on how to model Charging Points is given in [OpenChargeMap_Mobivoc.ttl](OpenChargeMap_Mobivoc.ttl).
+An example dataset on how to represent charging points is given in [OpenChargeMap.ttl](examples/OpenChargeMap.ttl).
 Data is taken from OpenChargeMap for the cities of Brussels, Lyon and Helsinki.
 The dataset is licensed CC BY-SA 4.0.

 The API call used to retrieve the individual datasets is: